ga4gh-beacon/ga4gh-beacon-legacy-website/pages/index.md

 ###### Figure 2.
 Schematic example of a Beacon query (up to version 1)
 {:.no_toc}

-The version 2 (v2) of the Beacon protocol, to be submitted in the Fall 2021, is under development.
+The version 2 (v2) of the Beacon protocol, to be submitted in the Spring 2022, is under development.
 It will include:
 * More informative queries, like filtering by gender or age;
 * An option to trigger the next step in the data access process, e.g. who to contact or which are the data use conditions;
 * An option to jump to another system where the data could be accessed, e.g. if the Beacon is for internal use of the hospital, to provide the Id of the EHR of the patients having the mutation of interest;